 This wood serves equally well for amateur or professional carvers.
 European lime has a pale white or cream color, and its subtle growth rings make it a popular choice for carvers.
 With suitable tools that are sharp enough, you can create some intricate carving work.
 We can see examples of European lime Windsor Castle and St. Paul’s Cathedral among other famous buildings.

 Oak is an all-time favorite amongst woodcarvers.
 The reason for its popularity is its strength, durability, and vibrant color.
 The fine uniform grain stands out when the wood is polished due to its close pores.
 White oak is used to make whiskey barrels for fermenting whiskey and wine.
 Hence, it is also commonly referred to as whiskey barrel wood.
-Although you may get good results, oak is considered as one of the most difficult woods to carve because it is so hard.
+Although you may get good results, oak is considered one of the most difficult woods to carve because it is so hard.

-Pine is considered as a difficult wood to carve, but white pine is softer and relatively easier for making carvings.
+Pine is considered difficult wood to carve, but white pine is softer and relatively easier for making carvings.
 We know pine more as lumber for construction as well as in furniture making.
 However, the softer variety of this wood, white pine is suitable for carving as well, because it retains its shape adequately.
 It is also a popular choice for chainsaw carving.
 However, for best results, as with fruitwoods, white pine needs to be a bit green when worked.
 It should also preferably be wet for best results.

 This wood has a medium hardness and is suitable for different carving techniques.
 Whatever technique you use, mahogany always brings satisfactory results.
 It is common to use mahogany as a base material.
 The reddish shade of mahogany gives it an attractive finish, and you don’t need to work much in finishing it.